 School fundraising tends to do better when prizes are offered to students.
-More is not always better, but in this case, the proper use of additional incentives is a must.
-If you only rely on the standard prize program offered by the fundraising company to motivate your students, you're leaving money on the table.
-There are basically two places your students will see the basic prize program.
-The first is at the kickoff assembly on a display table and the second is inside their packet.
+More is not always better, but in this case, using additional incentives is a must.
+You're leaving money on the table if you rely only on the fundraising company's standard prize program to motivate your students.
+There are two places your students will see the basic prize program.
+The first is at the kickoff assembly on a display table, and the second is inside their packet.
 Once the hype of the kickoff is over, most students will forget about these prizes.

-If your looking to improve your school fundraiser results, you've probably thought about using additional incentives.
-Examples include top seller prizes and prize drawings.
-And since you’re probably paying for them out of your budget, you should want to get the most out of them.
-Therefore, you're going to have to do more by figuring out how to creatively engage your sellers.
+If your looking to improve your school fundraiser results, you've probably considered using additional incentives.
+Examples include top-seller prizes and prize drawings.
+And since you're probably paying for them out of your budget, you should want to get the most out of them.
+Therefore, you must do more by figuring out how to engage your sellers creatively.
 How you motivate them is as crucial as what you motivate them with.
 Once your fundraiser is over is not the time to wish that you had done more.
-Why leave anything to chance.
+Why leave anything to chance?
 Learn about fundraiser incentives that boost excitement and results.

 What follows are some creative ways you can implement your additional fundraising incentives:

 What good are incentives if your students don't get to see them during your sale?
 You can keep enthusiasm at a fever pitch by constantly parading your prizes in front of your students in a variety of ways:

 - Wheel your additional prize incentives into the cafeteria during lunch on a cart so students can see them close up.
 If possible, walk up and down each aisle so that everyone can get a close-up of the prizes.
 And you don't need to say much.
 If your incentives are good enough, they will speak for themselves.

 - If your school makes morning video announcements, you'll want to ensure that your prizes are displayed behind the presenter as they discuss them.

 - Make sure your big prizes are on display so parents can see them.